The toys industry communications landscape

 Parent-influencer marketing is the single largest line item in most modern toys communications budgets.
 The economics: a top-tier parenting creator on Instagram with 500K to 2M followers commands $15,000 to $50,000 per integrated post; TikTok creators in the same band run $8,000 to $30,000 per video; YouTube long-form integrations sit at $25,000 to $150,000 depending on viewership.

-The structural shift since 2020 has been from celebrity moms (Chrissy Teigen, Kim Kardashian) to mid-tier creators with high engagement and category authority.
-Brands like LEGO and Spin Master now run year-round seeding programs across hundreds of creators, layered with paid integrations around tentpole launches.
+The structural shift over the past several years has been from celebrity moms (Chrissy Teigen, Kim Kardashian) to mid-tier creators with high engagement and category authority.
+Brands like LEGO and Spin Master run year-round seeding programs across hundreds of creators, layered with paid integrations around tentpole launches.

 Retail communications — Toys"R"Us return, Target, Walmart, Amazon